Novavax To Supply 60M Coronavirus Vaccine Doses To UK Under New Deal

 Why It Matters

 Global efforts to secure vaccines have begun to make headway.
-Last month, the U.K. inked a deal with GlaxoSmithKline plc (NYSE: GSJ) and Sanofi SA (NYSE: SNY) to supply it with 60 million doses of COVID-19 vaccine.
+Last month, the U.K. inked a deal with GlaxoSmithKline plc (NYSE: GSK) and Sanofi SA (NYSE: SNY) to supply it with 60 million doses of COVID-19 vaccine.

 Moderna Inc. (NASDAQ: MRNA) said this week it would supply 100 million doses to the U.S. government, if the vaccine is approved for use against COVID-19.